scds/text-analysis-2/object.md

 ## Set up the environment

-**2.1.** Before we start working with SpaCy, we will first save the Python script in Spyder (File > Save or `Ctrl` / `cmd` + `S`).
+**2.1.** Before we start working with SpaCy, we will first save the Python script in Spyder (File > Save or Save as... - also: `Ctrl` / `cmd` + `S`).
 Spyder will choose a default location which you can change if you would like to keep your Python scripts in an easier-to-locate spot.
 Going forward, Spyder will continue to save any new files to the folder you choose.
 You can choose your own name for the Python script, but we will refer to it as "ner.py" for consistency.

 **IMPORTANT**: Move the "wollstonecraft.txt" file and any other text files you may be working with to the same directory (folder) as the Python script you are creating.
 While not a best practice from a file management standpoint, it simplifies having to specify the file path in our script for the purposes of the lesson.